racket/racket-lang-org/blog/_src/posts/2022-06-21-shallow-typed-racket.md

            (sqr (- (pt-y p2) (pt-y p1))))))
 ]

-A typed module can import the struct and function by declaring types:
+The following typed module uses @racket[require/typed] to import the struct and function, and then uses them both:

 @racketmod[#:file "client.rkt"
 typed/racket